ajfranzoia/gina/README.md

 ## Tests

-Framework tests can be run using phpunit by executing `composer run gina-tests`.
-Composer development packages are required tests to work properly.
+Framework tests can be run using phpunit by executing `composer run gina-tests` .
+Composer development packages are required for tests to work properly.

 ## TODOs